oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

   assignments](#property-assignment) for the policy definition that provide values for properties defined in its declared Policy Type.

-- list_of_policy_targets: r
+- list_of_policy_targets: r<span class="comment-start" id="1172"

->
->   author="Luc Boutier [2]" date="2016-05-03T06:45:00Z"
->
-> Do we have prose
+  author="Luc Boutier [2]" date="2016-05-03T06:45:00Z">Do we have prose
->   to say that node template names and group names are unique all
->   together ?

-epresents the optional list of names of node templates or groups that the policy is to applied to.<span class="comment-end" id="1172"></span>
+  to say that node template names and group names are unique all together ?</span>epresents the optional list of names of node templates or groups that the policy is to applied to.<span class="comment-end" id="1172"></span>